November 24, 2017

 According to AAA, around one in three Americans will take a winter trip or vacation this holiday season.
-The holidays are a great, but unfortunately, it’s also a time for weather-related disasters, home break-ins, and other not-so-merry occurrences.
+The holidays are great, but unfortunately, it’s also a time for weather-related disasters, home break-ins, and other not-so-merry occurrences.
 Keep your house and HVAC system safe and sound while you are enjoying the time away from home.

 If you haven’t scheduled your annual furnace tune-up this fall or winter, make sure you schedule an appointment before you leave.

-If you already scheduled a professional tune-up this heating season, make sure the furnace or heating system is working properly.
+If you have already scheduled a professional tune-up this heating season, make sure the furnace or heating system is working properly.
 Check the furnace pilot light, air filter, thermostat, and other items to ensure they are all in proper working order.

 Heat and cold, combined with high or low humidity, can wreak havoc on your home and possessions.
 Instead of turning the HVAC system off completely, simply lower the thermostat to a more reasonable temperature.
 If you have art, books, furniture, and other sensitive possessions you want to protect while away on vacation, we recommend keeping the HVAC system set to no lower than 55 degrees.